GDP Data Quality Ratings

 As an illustration of the importance of resources in the collection of data, few have shown with greater clarity the nature of the problem than Morten Jerven in his book Poor Numbers, 2013, based on actual visits to statistics offices in Africa.
 To quote Jerven: “This book has shown that the most basic metric of development , GDP, should not be treated as an objective number but rather as a number that is the product of a process in which a range of arbitrary and controversial assumptions are made.
 As a result the metric should be used with the utmost care.
 The quality of this number depends on the state of the system that produces the statistics and this system is deficient in many poor countries.”
 This problem is not confined to Africa but is evident in countries on all continents.

-The score for this component of the DQR is derived from the World Bank Statistical Capacity Index.
-We use this index as asses the resources available in national statistics offices.
+We use this former index as a proxy for assessing the availability of economic resources in national statistics offices.
 In theory, the larger the resources devoted to statistics offices, the better the quality of statistics.
-That is, the higher the index, the higher the country’s score.
 This is a proxy measure.

 Government Interference